The University has three possible graduation dates each year:

 Roughly four weeks after the date of graduation, check your Academic Transcript on Webcat (Student Records> Transcript> Academic Transcript) and look at DEGREES AWARDED.
 When you see the “Degree Date” has the date of your graduation, you will know that you are graduated.
 If you do not see a date of graduation then our office has most likely been in touch with you to resolve the situation.

 Below are the most common problems students encounter at graduation time.
 This is not an exhaustive list but it is intended to help you monitor your own progress toward graduation.
-Always check with your faculty advisor or the Academic Counseling Office if you have questions.
+Always check with your faculty advisor or the Academic Advising Office if you have questions.

 1. Total number of credits.
 Students need 64 credits in the associate degree and 128 in the bachelor degree.
 This can sometimes confuse transfer students.
 UNH accepts credits from other schools as they appear on the transcript.
-In other words, we don’t take a three credit course from another school and increase it to four credits.
+In other words, we do not take a three credit course from another school and increase it to four credits.

 The only time UNH appears to alter a credit award from another school is when the other school operates on a system other than semester hours.
 In that case, the UNH Manchester Office of Admissions converts the other school’s credits to semester hours.
 This is a fairly rare occurrence.